BBC head says broadcaster must reform or die

 THOMPSON'S LEGACY

-In that instance, both director general and chairman were forced out after the BBC was castigated by a public inquiry over a report alleging government impropriety in the fevered build up to war in Iraq, leading to major organizational changes.
+In that instance, both the director general and the chairman were forced out after the BBC was castigated by a public inquiry over a report alleging government impropriety in the fevered build-up to the war in Iraq, leading to major organisational changes.

 Patten, who must find a new director general to sort out the mess, agreed that management structures had proved inadequate.